mevianna/sbccq-quantum-computing/studies-list.md

 ## Studies List (P1–P28)

-The following table provides the mapping between study identifiers and their full references.

-## Studies List (P1–P28)

 The following table provides the mapping between study identifiers and their full bibliographic references.

 | ID  | Reference |